Eight easy ways to get your finances in order

 Then, get yourself a paper organiser and divide your remaining paperwork into categories such as bills, vehicle or education to make important documents easier to grab when you need them.

 Once you’ve realised how boring organising paperwork is, consider going paperless.
-Most companies offer paperless options, meaning you’ll get certain communications on email.
+Most companies offer paperless options, meaning you’ll get certain communications by email.

 Want to take it a step further?
 Set up individual folders in your inbox for each company.
 This way, you can easily find important emails when you need them in the future.